haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Display the new user information when user re-login by another account
 * Fix missing assets in email template
 * Some views can not display well on internet explorer browser
+* Crm menu does not refresh if user logout then login with two different accounts

 Version 5.0.7
 -----------------------------